RobertMyles/website/content/cv.md

 ## <i class="fa fa-code"></i> Programming

-- Advanced knowledge of R, RMarkdown (for documents and my website, and I wrote my PhD thesis in it), and intermediate level Shiny knowledge.
-I am the author of the [tidyRSS](https://github.com/RobertMyles/congressbr) tidyRSS) R package, one of the authors of [congressbr](https://github.com/RobertMyles/congressbr) and I have contributed to several other R packages: ([updateR](https://github.com/AndreaCirilloAC/updateR), [bRasilLegis](https://github.com/leobarone/bRasilLegis), [electionsBR](https://github.com/silvadenisson/electionsBR)).
+- Advanced knowledge of R, RMarkdown (for documents and my website, and I wrote my PhD thesis in it), and a high level of Shiny knowledge.
+I am the author of several R packages, for example [tidyRSS](https://github.com/RobertMyles/congressbr) tidyRSS), one of the authors of [congressbr](https://github.com/RobertMyles/congressbr) and I have contributed to several other R packages: ([updateR](https://github.com/AndreaCirilloAC/updateR), [bRasilLegis](https://github.com/leobarone/bRasilLegis), [electionsBR](https://github.com/silvadenisson/electionsBR)).
 On my github page, I have made available many R code snippets of various functions and tips & tricks that I have found useful, and that I hope will help others.
 - High intermediate knowledge of Python.
 Intermediate knowledge of LaTeX, html, CSS, and basic knowledge of SPSS and Stata.
 I also have experience with the MS Office suite and the Mac equivalents.
 - Beginner in C# and intermediate level JavaScript.
-- I also post R code snippets on my blog, showing readers how to create intricate plots or run various analyses in R. These posts have featured on the popular online R magazine RWeekly (https://rweekly.org; Issue 21, “R in Real World”); they are shared on the popular [R-Bloggers](https://www.r-bloggers.com/) site and they have also been shared on R users groups on social media.
+- I also post R code snippets on my blog, showing readers how to create intricate plots or run various analyses in R. These posts have featured on the popular online R magazine RWeekly; they are shared on the popular [R-Bloggers](https://www.r-bloggers.com/) site and they have also been shared on R users groups on social media.

 &nbsp;
 &nbsp;